bitkey/bitkey/README.rst

 - Electrum-LTC for Litecoin
 - Electron-Cash for Bitcoin Cash (BCH)
 - Electrum-DASH for DASH
+- QtQR for QR code scanning with webcam
+- zbar-tools as an alternative to QtQR
+- Exodus multi-coin wallet, which includes exchanging with ShapeShift
+- CryptoSeed
+- KeePassXC
+- Online Web apps:

   - MyEtherWallet: also allows offline signing
   - Ripple Wallet
   - Minimalistic Ripple Wallet
   - Coinb.in: swiss army knife of bitcoin tools
-- QtQR for QR code scanning with webcam
-- zbar-tools as an alternative to QtQR
-- Exodus multi-coin wallet, which includes exchanging with ShapeShift
-- CryptoSeed

-Apps that are not allowed network access even in online mode:
+Offline Web apps (not allowed network access even in online mode):

 - qrcode generator: encodes anything as a qrcode
 - BIP39 Mnemonic Code Converter: paper wallet seeds for 32 cryptocurrencies